manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 Notice the results are provided using the `StaffInfo.Row` type.
 The `Row` interface type-safely reflects all the query's selected columns.

-Execute a query using the `fetch` method.
+Execute a query using one of the `fetch` methods.
 In this example `fetch()` returns multiple rows that are iterable using the `for` statement.

 >**ⓘ** Include [manifold-props](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-props)
 >in your project for more concise usage of get/set property methods.